lake-wg/authz/draft-selander-ace-ake-authz.md

 where

-* 'voucher-type' indicates the kind of voucher used
+* 'V_TYPE' indicates the type of voucher used
 * PK_V is a COSE_Key containing the public authentication key of the authenticator.
-The public key must be an Elliptic Curve Diffie-Hellman key, COSE key type 'kty' = 'EC2' or 'OKP'.
+The public key MUST be an Elliptic Curve Diffie-Hellman key, COSE key type 'kty' = 'EC2' or 'OKP'.
    * COSE_Keys of type OKP SHALL only include the parameters 1 (kty), -1 (crv), and -2 (x-coordinate).
 COSE_Keys of type EC2 SHALL only include the parameters 1 (kty), -1 (crv), -2 (x-coordinate), and -3 (y-coordinate).
 The parameters SHALL be encoded in decreasing order.
-* G_X is the ephemeral key of the device sent in the first LAKE message
+* G_X is the ephemeral key of the device sent in EDHOC message_1
 * CC and ID_U are defined in {{U-W}}

-All parameters, except 'voucher-type', are as received in the voucher request (see {{V-W}}).
+All parameters, except 'V_TYPE', are as received in the voucher request (see {{V-W}}).

-TODO: Consider making the voucher a CBOR Map to indicate type of voucher, to indicate the feature (cf. {{V-W}})
+TODO: Consider making the voucher a CBOR Map to indicate type of voucher, to indicate the feature (cf. {{V-W}}).
+Alternatively, include V_TYPE in 'unprotected'.

 ## Device <-> Authenticator {#U-V}